Same-sex marriage in Michigan: Statutes

-In June 1995, the Michigan House of Representatives voted 88–14 to ban same-sex marriage in the state, and the Michigan State Senate voted 31–2 in favor.
-That same month, the House approved by a 74–28 vote a bill banning recognition of out-of-state same-sex marriages.
+In June 1995, the Michigan Legislature voted to ban same-sex marriage, with the House of Representatives voting 88–14 in favour and the Senate voting 31–2.
+That same month, the House approved by a 74–28 vote a bill banning the recognition of out-of-state same-sex marriages.
 The Senate also approved this bill.
 Governor John Engler signed both bills into law.